 Students who qualify for academic scholarships should apply as early as possible to the college of their choice.
 The deadlines for Presidential Scholarships and other academic scholarships can be as early as October 1.
 See Cara Joens for further information.

 PSAT/NMSQT – Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Test is a test designed to identify students for academic recognition during their junior year and to give practice for SAT testing.
-It is open to all freshmen, sophomore, and junior students for practice but juniors only for scholarship recognition.
+It is open to all junior students for practice but juniors only for scholarship recognition.
 This is held in October each year.

 ACT and SAT – American College Test and Scholastic Aptitude Test are college entrance examinations open to all students, but recommended during the 2nd semester of their junior year.
 Practice tests are available for students in the Guidance office.
 Information on many local prep courses can also be found under below.
 Xavier hosts ACT exams here in October & April only.